Weak-Lensing Detection of Intercluster Filaments in Three Nearby Cluster Systems: Data

 \section{Data}

 We used observations from the Dark Energy Camera (DECam) \citep{flaugher2015} on the 4-m Blanco Telescope at the Cerro Tololo Inter-American Observatory (CTIO) as part of the Local Volume Complete Cluster Survey (LoVoCCS; Proposal ID: 2019A-0308; PI: Ian Dell’Antonio), an NSF NOIRLab survey of 107 nearby $(0.03<z<0.12)$ X-ray luminous clusters $([0.1 - 2.4 \ \mathrm{keV}] \ L_\mathrm{X500c}>10^{44} \ \mathrm{erg} \ \mathrm{s}^{-1})$ in \textit{ugriz} bands \citep{fu2022}.
 The LoVoCCS targets are imaged to depths comparable to the upcoming Vera C. Rubin Observatory’s Legacy Survey of Space and Time (LSST) Year 1–2 data, reaching a 5$\sigma$ coadded median depth of $\sim 25-26$ magnitude for point sources and about $\sim 0.3$ mag shallower for extended objects in each band \citep[Table 1 \& 2;][]{fu2024}.
+We select the \textit{r} band for lensing measurements and require seeing (median FWHM) $\lesssim 0.9''$ for high-quality shape information.
 We use the LSST Science Pipeline in conjunction with the LoVoCCS data analysis pipeline to process raw exposures and obtain a uniformly processed catalog of coordinates, magnitudes, shapes, photometric redshifts, and other associated quantities of all deblended and well-measured coadd objects within each cluster.
-We then apply the quality cuts described in \citet[Section~3.2; \texttt{mass\_map}]{fu2022}, with modifications, to extract a clean sample of source galaxies with calibrated reduced shears.
-We made the following changes to the selection criteria:
+We use the HSM algorithm \citep{hirata2003, mandelbaum2005} integrated within the LSST Science Pipeline to measure galaxy shapes.
+We then apply the quality cuts described in \citet[Section~3.2; \texttt{mass\_map}]{fu2022}, with some modifications, to extract a clean sample of galaxy shapes.
+We made the following modifications to the quality cuts:

 (1) Expand Background Population: \citet{fu2022} applied a cut on $z_{\mathrm{b}}$ (most probable redshift); $0.15 < z_{\mathrm{b}} < 1.4$ to avoid contamination from cluster members and exclude unreliable photo-$z$ at high redshift.
 We use the updated criteria in \citet{fu2024} and require that $0.1 + z_{\mathrm{l}} < z_{\mathrm{b}} < 1.4$ where $z_{\mathrm{l}}$ is the cluster redshift.
 The introduction of a $z_{\mathrm{l}}$-based variable limit has been reported to increase lensing S/N by $\leq 10 \%$.